CASTLE-FWK/castle-fwk.github.io/index.md

 ---
 CASTLE and the Complex Adaptive Systems Language (CASL) were created by [Lachlan Birdsey](https://www.adelaide.edu.au/directory/lachlan.birdsey) as part of his PhD work at the University of Adelaide, Australia.

-#Warning 20/08/2017: Current version of CASL & CASTLE is undergoing significant overhauls and bugfixes, and is currently highly unstable & bugger.
+#Warning 20/08/2017: Current version of CASL & CASTLE is undergoing significant overhauls and bugfixes, and is currently highly unstable & buggy.
+Contact Lachlan (lachlandotbirdseyatadelaidedotedudotau) with queries.

 The CASTLE framework consists of several components: the CASL modeler, the generator, a simulator, and an analysis tool.
 There are also hooks to connect simulations to a MongoDB instance.